shariq1989/cookbook/content/recipe/peruvian_chicken.md

 5. Spread the mixture evenly over the whole chicken and under the skin.
 6. Place the chicken in the middle of the prepared [wire rack](https://amzn.to/3bE8h90) and roast for 35 to 45 minutes.
 7. Transfer the chicken to a cutting board and tent loosely with foil for 10 minutes.
-8. To serve, garnish with [serrano crema](https://www.jamilghar.com/recipe/serrano_crema/) and thinly sliced serrano chillies.
+8. To serve, garnish with [serrano crema](https://www.jamilghar.com/recipe/serrano-crema/) and thinly sliced serrano chillies.

 {{< end_recipe >}}

 ### ABOUT THE MEAL

 This Peruvian chicken recipe is butterflied and roasted whole in the oven.
-We serve our chicken with a delicious serrano crema.
+We serve our chicken with our take on the delicious Peruvian green sauce you get in the restaruants.
 This recipe can also be replicated using chicken thighs and legs as well.
 I hope you enjoy this meal our family loves.

 #### What ingredients do I need for this meal?